hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/673_32_thursday_july_25.md

 upon us is nearly equal.

 Complete continence gives great intellectual and spiritual power.
-The Brahmachârin must be sexually pure in thought, word, and deed.
+The Brahmachārin must be sexually pure in thought, word, and deed.
 Lose regard for the body; get rid of the consciousness of it so far as possible.